cs27x/team4/asgn1/assignment_spec/spec.md

      via getter/setter methods, award 5pts.
    - If all class names are title cased, award 5pts.
    - If all classes have the same variable naming / spacing scheme, award 5pts.
-   - If all methods have been broken up into code chunks of 15 lines or less, award 5pts
    - If all constants are with full upper case names, award 5pts.
    - If class members are ordered by scope, award 5pts.
    - If no empty catch blocks that suppress exceptions, award 10pts.